birch-framework/birch-parent/README.md

    **Do not deviate from default tag naming convention of `birch-parent-<version>` where `<version>` is in the format `<major>.<minor>.<release>`**

 4. Release will be committed to `release/<version>` branch and pushed to the repository.
-When CI/CD discovers this new release branch, it will deploy it to Artifactory.
+When CI/CD discovers this new release branch, it will publish it to Maven Central.